klauserber/coder-development-cluster/docs/development.md

 * `infrastructure` - Terraform code
 * `./*.sh` - Scripts to run and destroy clusters + helper scripts

+## devcontainer

+The repository includes a devcontainer configuration (https://containers.dev/) for Visual Studio Code or other compatible IDEs like the JetBrains products or Cursor.
+This allows you to develop inside a container with all the necessary tools and dependencies pre-installed.

+To use the devcontainer, simply open the repository in Visual Studio Code and follow the prompts to reopen it in the container.

+There is a Dockerfile and a Makefile to rebuild the devcontainer image.
+It is based on the main container image in the root of the repository.

-## Constributing
+## Contributing

-Feel to send pull requests or open issues for any bugs or feature requests.
+Feel free to send pull requests or open issues for any bugs or feature requests.